 It is perfectly natural for an assignment to match against some of our database.
 If your student is using quotes or referencing correctly, there will be instances where we will find a match.
 The Originality Report simply allows you to be aware of any problem areas in a paper.

 - Tap your class name from the Classes page.

 - Tap on the correct assignment from the assignments list.

-- Tap on any submission to be directed to the document viewer for this particular paper.
+- Tap on any submission to be directed to the Turnitin Viewer for this particular paper.